verifiera/integration/API Draft.md

 }
 ```

+## Commit
+After approval request if approved by candidate integrator must Commit request.
+During commit Verifiera register purchase.
+This request can be done in callback or additionally by user.

+**POST /api/integration/commit**

 ## Status
 Status response and callback payload have 100% same format.
 If callbackUrl is set, Verifiera will test if callback url returns HTTP 200 code for status update with status “test” during Init call.